History of 10-Codes in Trucking

 The general public's CB radio fad faded by the early 1980s, but truckers continued using CB as a professional tool.
 Cell phones gradually replaced some CB functions in the 1990s and 2000s, but the radio retained its advantages: no dead zones, real-time group broadcasting, and zero per-minute charges.

 After September 11, 2001 and Hurricane Katrina (2005), communication failures revealed that different agencies used different 10-code definitions, causing confusion during multi-agency responses.
 FEMA and NIMS recommended plain language, and many law enforcement agencies began phasing out 10-codes.
-Truckers, however, continued using them on CB radio as cultural tradition.
+Truckers, however, continued using them on CB radio as cultural tradition — a split we break down in 10-codes vs. plain language.

 Today: 10-Codes in Modern Trucking

 In 2026, 10-codes occupy a unique space — they are neither the primary communication system nor a relic.
 The core codes ( 10-4, 10-9, 10-20) remain in active daily use on CB channel 19.
 Most truckers know and use 8-12 codes regularly.
-The full 100+ code system has largely given way to plain language for anything beyond the basics.
+The full 100+ code system has largely given way to plain language for anything beyond the basics — see our complete 10-code list and printable 10-codes chart for the codes still in regular use.

 What has endured is the cultural significance.
 “10-4” has permanently entered the American English lexicon.
 New truckers still learn the codes as part of entering the profession.
 And on every major interstate, channel 19 still carries the same mix of 10-codes, trucker slang, and road reports that has defined the channel since the 1970s.